 Turn off the heat and cover until the butter melts, stirring occasionally.
 Serve hot.

-Serve alongside these low-carb dinners for a complete meal:
+Serve with a sugar-free balsamic reduction if you want to be extra fancy, alongside these low-carb dinners for a complete meal:

 - Store: Store in the refrigerator for 3-4 days.